Knee Replacement for Osteoarthritis: A Patient’s Account of What to Expect Before and After Surgery

 If you are suffering from osteoarthritis of the knee, the prospect of major surgery can be scary.
 Forewarned is forearmed.
 Learning what to expect from somebody who has been through the procedure may help to dispel lingering doubts about whether or not to go ahead with the operation.

 Six years ago, after several years of pain that eventually became unbearable, I elected to have a total knee replacement.
 To be honest, by the time the day of my operation arrived my nervous misgivings had given way to a simple desperation to get rid of the pain and a calm sense of inevitability.

-My Experience and Procedures Prior to Total Knee Replacement Surgery
+My Experience, Procedures and Preparations Prior to Total Knee Replacement Surgery

 I live in England and my operation took place in an NHS hospital.
 The average cost of private surgery in England nowadays is approximately £11,454 (2018).

 Through the NHS Choices scheme, I was sent a list of five different hospitals from which to select my choice.
 I wanted to have the operation in my local hospital (five minutes from my home in the car), carried out by a specific surgeon about whom I had received good reports.

 But the NHS waiting lists at the time were long.
 By the time that my name moved to the top of the list, I had been waiting for over eighteen months.
 During that time I had several appointments with my consultant surgeon to check the progress of the disease.

 - I was given two painful steroid injections, at intervals of six months, in an attempt to reduce inflammation and diminish pain.
 The first injection was successful for approximately two weeks.
 The second had no impact whatsoever.
 In the light of my experience, I would be reluctant to agree to have one administered in the future.